POSTED April 6, 2021

 How To Stop Your Boat From Burning Down

-In light of the current boat tragedies that have occurred, plenty of people with petrol powered boats have become curious about how to stay safe out on the water.
-When we hear about a serious accident on the water, it often leaves people feeling anxious around petrol powered boats, and I believe we need more information about why and how these incidents happen so we can avoid them.
+With the recent boat tragedies, petrol powered boats have come into question.
+People with petrol powered boats have become curious about how to stay safe out on the water.
+When we hear about a serious accident on the water, it often leaves people feeling anxious around petrol powered boats.
+I believe we need more information about why and how these incidents happen so we can avoid them.

-When a vessel is registered, there is no requirement for a safety inspection like you would need to do with your car.
-Typically, the only time a boat is checked is when the owner attempts to take out an insurance policy, and an insurance survey is requested from the insurer.
+When a vessel is registered, there is no requirement for a safety inspection.
+Typically, the only time a boat is checked is when the owner attempts to take out an insurance policy.
+The insurance survey is then requested from the insurer.
 This means there are plenty of boats out on the water that haven’t been checked in years, and could potentially be a death trap waiting to happen.